 Penn National Gaming, owner of Rosecroft Raceway in Fort Washington, has made a push to legalize slots at the track after acquiring it earlier this summer.
-A study commissioned by Penn National said that $346 million in revenues would be generated within the first year by slots in the county.
+A in revenues would be generated within the first year by slots in the county.

 Placing slots at Rosecroft would have to get the backing of the Maryland General Assembly and likely a voter referedum.